joshika39/joshika39/README.md

 ### Hi there 👋

-I am a Software developer.
-And a soundman in the freetime.
+I am a highly motivated individual with a strong background in programming, cultivated during my time at a specialized programming high school and now studying at the elite university of ELTE.